joe-taylor/bcdc-devenv/README.md

-> ⚠️ **Work in progress.** Please do not rely on this repo to create a functioning development environmen.
-Although it's under active development, it's currently in a completely unusable state.
+> ⚠️ **Work in progress.** Please do not rely on this repo to create a functioning development environment.
+Although it's under active development, it's currently not in a useful state.

 # BC Data Catalogue Dev Environment